 With our city so perfectly positioned, it's little wonder that the University of California established a campus here in the 1960s.
 The arrival of UC Irvine began the modern chapter of an area whose history had been written in ranching and farming for hundreds of years.
 The combination of natural beauty, mild climate, world-class education and placement at the center of Orange County quickly sparked a vision for the master-planned community that would become the City of Irvine.

 Today, Irvine is a multicultural nexus of education, innovation, business, preserved wildlands, outdoor recreation, the arts and family-friendly communities -- a growing urban center roughly 45 square miles with a population of just over 200,000.
-Quality of life here is high, and the FBI has ranked Irvine "America's Safest Big City" the past eight years in a row.
+Quality of life here is high, and the FBI has ranked Irvine "America's Safest Big City" every year since 2005.